 - 2 tablespoons fresh thyme leaves or 1 tablespoon of dried thyme

-- 1 cup chevre or soft goat cheese
+- 4 ounces chèvre log or any soft goat cheese

 - Preheat oven to 375 degrees.
 To make the crostini, slice the baguette crosswise into ¼ inch thick slices.
 In a small bowl, stir together the olive oil and chopped garlic.
 Spread the mixture onto each slice of the baguette.
 Place the slices onto a baking sheet oil side up and bake for 8-10 minutes until lightly browned.